alex-patterson-webdev/doctrine-query-filter/README.md

 ### Combining filters with an OR condition

-When defining more than one filter, conditions will be explicitly `AND` together using the `AndX` composite query filter.
+When defining more than one filter, conditions will be explicitly "AND" together using the `and` composite query filter.
-To instead create an `OR` condition, we must define a `orx` filter and provide it with the required `conditions` array.
+To instead create an "OR" condition, we must define a `or` filter and provide it with the required `conditions` array.

     // SELECT c FROM Customer c WHERE c.enabled = :enabled AND (c.username = :username1 OR c.username = :username2)
     $criteria = [